 Grace Ji-Sun Kim received her M.Div. from Knox College (University of Toronto) and her Ph.D. from the University of Toronto.
 She is an Associate Professor of Theology at Earlham School of Religion.

 Kim a member of the Board of Directors for the American Academy of Religion as an At-Large Director.
-She also serves on the American Academy of Religion’s (AAR) “Research Grants Jury Committee.”
-She is a co-chair of AAR’s steering committee, “Women of Color Scholarship, Teaching and Activism Group.”
+She served on the American Academy of Religion’s (AAR) “Research Grants Jury Committee” and was co-chair of AAR’s steering committee, “Women of Color Scholarship, Teaching and Activism Group.”
 She sits on the editorial board for the Journal for Religion and Popular Culture and is a referee for 3 journals: Journal of Race, Ethnicity, and Religion, Journal of Religion and Popular Culture and The Global Studies Journal.
 She is an Advisory Board Member for the Center for Reconciliation at Duke Divinity School.

-She has also written for TIME, The Feminist Wire, Feminism and Religion, The Forum for Theological Education, 99 Brattle and The Nation.
+Kim has written for TIME, The Feminist Wire, Feminism and Religion, The Forum for Theological Education, 99 Brattle and The Nation.

 Grace Ji-Sun Kim is an ordained minister of word and sacrament within the PC (USA) denomination.
 She is married to Dr. Perry Y.C.
 Lee (Associate Professor of Mathematics, Kutztown University) and they have 3 children Theo, Elisabeth and Joshua.